 CSU offers a world-class residential experience through in-person instruction in classrooms, labs and studios.
 Options to teach remotely for faculty during a full semester are very limited and tied to institutional mission, the needs of students and programs.
-Any instructor who was approved for resident instruction remote teaching for fall, should keep in mind that such an approval is for the current semester only and not a guarantee for future semester assignments.
+Any instructor who is approved for resident instruction remote teaching in a semester should keep in mind that such an approval is for the current semester only and not a guarantee for future semester assignments.

 - Department chairs or heads have prioritized assignments and requests based on availability of remote sections, program type, and student need.

 - Chairs or heads should consult with their deans to ensure an equitable process for consideration of applications is in place, and that all faculty requests are responded to with an email or letter to explain why the request was granted or not granted.

 Students do not have to disclose to their instructors or show proof that they tested COVID positive.